Nevin-Lewis/Team_profile_generator/README.md

 ## Description

-This is the repo I generated for my team profile generator program
+This is the repo I generated for my team profile generator program.
+After copying the repo, “npm i” will install the necessary dependencies.
+After that, opening a terminal and running node index.js will initiate the Team Profile generator.
+Input all the relative data for the Manager and select an option to complete your page or add other members.
+Contiue adding memebers until the team is complete.
+Once all members are added select the finish building my team option.
+Input a name for the index file.
+After that is done a .html should be generated that has been filled with your entire team.

 ## Table of Contents
 * [Installation](#installation)